brongo/idSaveDecompressor/README.md

 idSaveDecompressor is a tool for decompressing DOOM Eternal saved games (game_duration.dat).
 This makes it possible to read and edit the file in a hex editor.

-***Important:***  It is highly recommended that you back up your saved games before using this tool.
+***Important:***  It is _highly recommended_ that you back up your saved games before using this tool.
 This tool does not take backups.
 I do not take responsibility for any file corruption or loss of data that may occur.
+You can easily corrupt your save by editing it incorrectly. **Make sure you have a backup.**

 ## Requirements

-1. DOOMSaveManager - this tool must be used to "Export" the save before it can be decompressed.
+1. **DOOMSaveManager** - this tool must be used to "Export" the save before it can be decompressed.
 Download here: https://github.com/GoobyCorp/DOOMSaveManager/releases/tag/1.3.0.5
-2. A licensed Steam or Bethesda.net copy of DOOM Eternal. *Other versions may not work with DOOMSaveManager*
+2. A licensed **Steam or Bethesda.net** copy of DOOM Eternal. *Other versions may not work with DOOMSaveManager*
 3. **oo2core_8_win64.dll** - you can find this file in your DOOM Eternal installation directory.
 It must be copied to the same directory as idSaveDecompressor.exe.

 ## Usage